-Many parents may feel relieved after news regarding early COVID-19 vaccine trials in individuals under the age of 16 suggests they are just as effective in this age group as in adults.
-Research teams at Pfizer recently shared that its protein-specific mRNA vaccine was entirely effective in preventing COVID-19 spread among 12 to 15-year-olds.
+Prior to seeking approval, research teams at Pfizer shared that its protein-specific mRNA vaccine was 100% effective in preventing COVID-19 spread among 12 to 15-year-olds.
 The manufacturer's study involved 2,260 teens and pre-teens in the U.S., and none of the vaccinated participants ended up contracting COVID-19 throughout the entire study.
-More importantly, however, side effects observed for these younger teens were similar to those noted in adults.
-Furthermore, adolescents in the trial produced more vaccine-made antibodies to SARS-CoV-2 (the virus that leads to a COVID-19 diagnosis) compared to older teens and young adults in earlier 2020 trials.

 When will parents know more about vaccine safety and children?

-Nearly all manufacturers are underway in vaccine trials currently — Pfizer and Moderna may have kicked off smaller studies in children back in December, according to Dr. Thompson.
-In fact, enrollment periods for the necessary safety trials in children may already be full for these two manufacturers specifically, explains Carl Fichtenbaum, M.D., a professor of clinical medicine at the University of Cincinnati's College of Medicine as well as a medical director of a Moderna-sponsored vaccine trial in Ohio.
+All manufacturers are underway in children's vaccine trials currently, according to Dr. Thompson.
+Enrollment periods for the necessary safety trials in children may already be full for these two manufacturers specifically, explains Carl Fichtenbaum, M.D., a professor of clinical medicine at the University of Cincinnati's College of Medicine as well as a medical director of a Moderna-sponsored vaccine trial in Ohio.

 When will kids get a COVID-19 vaccine?